Troubleshoot SAML SSO

 - Confirm that all Simple Object Access Protocol (SOAP) password requirements are met.

-- Make sure your SSL settings for SAML are configured correctly in
+- Confirm that your SSL settings for SAML are configured correctly in

 If the Splunk platform instance cannot retrieve AQR attributes in the AuthRequest, you receive a message like the following: